HannahForsythe/Spanish_dialects/Coding_challenge_1.md

   df$ser_count <- str_count(df$environment, ser)
   df$est_count <- str_count(df$environment, est)

-  #For speaker, and dialect get the average rate of occurrence of each of these verbs out of all verbs:
+  #For each speaker and dialect, get the average rate of occurrence of each of these verbs out of all verbs:
   #first, eliminate lines without verbs in them.
   verbs <- subset(df, df$verb_count>0)
   #then, divide each of the verb counts by the total verb count, within each speaker/dialect combo